-It should be noted that the original event sizes from the Level-1 front-end electronics boards add up to ~71 kB.
-These numbers are based on naïve occupancy figures and some global assumptions on encoding the addresses of the hit channels after zero-suppression.
-There is no accounting for electronics noise or background in these figures.
-We thus scaled the event sizes of all the detectors up such that the average total event size amounts to ~100 kB, the figure we decided to design against earlier (see 2.9).
+It should be noted that the original event sizes from the Level-1 front-end electronics boards add up to \sim 73 kB.
+These numbers are based on occupancy estimates and some global assumptions on encoding the addresses of the hit channels after zero-suppression.
+There is limited accounting for electronics noise or background in these figures.
+We thus scaled the event sizes of all the detectors up such that the average total event size amounts to \sim 100 kB (see Section 2.9).
+The number of crates quoted in Table 7 is to house the DAQ electronics (FEMs and RUs) only.
+It does not denote the number of crates needed for the Level-1 front-end electronics.

-The design process then starts by the amount of data that is produced in one Level-1 front-end electronics board (after scaling), and the data rate per input port to the readout network that can be handled.
-For the latter we chose 80 MB/s, which represents a load of 66 % per link (1 Gb/s), a reasonable safety factor as simulations show (Section 4.4).
-From these two numbers, the data fragment sizes and the desired maximum bandwidth used on a link, a 'target multiplexing factor' per sub-detector-a consequence of partitioning- is calculated3, which we try to realize by connecting Level-1 front-end electronics boards to FEMs and FEMs to RUs4.
-Due to the integer nature of the multiplexing factors, obviously the target MUX factor cannot always be achieved.
-To be on the safe side wherever reasonable, a lower multiplexing factor has been chosen.
+The design process starts with the amount of data that is produced in one Level-1 front-end electronics board (after scaling), and the data rate per input port to the readout network that can be handled.
+For the latter we chose 80 MB/s, which represents a load of 66 % per link (1 Gb/s), a reasonable safety factor as simulations show (Section 4.4.2).
+From these two numbers, the data fragment sizes and the desired maximum bandwidth used on a link, a 'target multiplexing factor' per sub-detector - a consequence of partitioning - is calculated3, which we try to realize by connecting Level-1 front-end electronics boards to FEMs and FEMs to RUs4.